What is the Definition of TOCTTOU Vulnerabilities?

 Apply Security Patches Immediately

-Most IT environments consist of mostly third-party software making it difficult for defenders to have strong assurances about each application they use.
+As listed in the most recent IBM Threat Index, most IT environments consist of primarily third-party software, making it difficult for defenders to have strong assurances about each application they use.
 This makes it very important to only use software from trusted sources, and to apply security patches to fix bugs such as TOCTTOU vulnerabilities as soon as they are available.

 In response to the Spectre and Meltdown attacks, Intel implemented hardware and software mitigations, including disabling the affected CPU features to prevent speculative execution attacks, so it's also important to monitor hardware for security updates as well.
 Vulnerability scanning can help to identify software with known vulnerabilities and verify that all updates have been applied.